-6.2.1 Streetscape
+5.2.1 Streetscape

-The streetscape within the Dundas Urban Core area should reflect its unique urban condition within the Argo Joshua Creek community, while at the same time providing a cohesive character along Dundas Street and the larger urban core area.
-It should incorporate typically urban features to facilitate higher pedestrian traffic, retail/service functions, and on-street parking.
+The streetscape of the Mixed Use Block in the Dundas Urban Core Area should reflect its unique urban condition as part of the Argo Joshua Creek community, while at the same time providing a cohesive character along Dundas Street and the larger urban core area.
+This mixed use block should therefore incorporate typically urban features to facilitate higher pedestrian traffic, retail/service functions, and on-street parking.